 First National Bank Awarded Strongest Financial Institution Rating from Bauer Financial

-First National Bank stands strong in the current environment while many financial institutions are faltering.
-You don’t have to take their word for it, though; First National Bank has earned another 5-Star Superior rating from BauerFinancial, Inc. of Coral Gables, FL, the nation’s leading independent bank rating and research firm.
+First National Bankstands strong in the current environment while many financial institutions are faltering.
+You don’t have to take their word for it, though; First National Bank has earned a 5-Star Superior rating from BauerFinancial, Inc.of Coral Gables, FL, the nation’s leading independent bank rating and research firm.
 The 5-Star rating is based on the overall financial picture of the bank and indicates that First National Bank is one of the strongest banks in the nation.

 In a climate where it is increasingly difficult to shine, First National Bank proves it can be done.
 In fact, local residents should be proud that their community bank is one of the elite financial institutions in the nation.
 They can rest assured that their deposits are well-placed in this 5-Star bank.